AliceO2Group/QualityControl/doc/QuickStart.md

 ![basic-dpl-gui](images/basic-dpl-gui.png)

-This example consists of one DPL workflow which has both the main processing and the QC infrastructure declared inside.
+The example above consists of one DPL workflow which has both the main processing and the QC infrastructure declared inside.
 In the real case, we would usually prefer to attach the QC without modifying the original topology.
 It can be done by merging two (or more) workflows, as shown below:

     o2-qc-run-producer | o2-qc-run-qc --config json://${QUALITYCONTROL_ROOT}/etc/basic.json